Google site search Follow readtheticker on LindedIn YouTube StockTwits Follow readtheticker on Twitter

 Symbols used in blog

-AAPL AMZN AORD AUY BB BTC COP CRUDE DIA DJI DXY ETH EUR FB FXE GDX GDXJ GLD GOOG HL HMY HPR HUI INDU JJC LTC MCD NCM NEM NFLX OIL PALL QQQ RGLD SLV SPY SSEC SSRM TLT TNX TRAN TYX UAN URG UTIL VIX XAU XLE XLU
+AAPL AMZN AORD AUY BB BTC COP DJI DOW DXY ETH EUR FB FXE FXY GDX GDXJ GLD GOOG HL HMY HUI INDU JJC LTC MCD NCM NEM NFLX OIL PALL QQQ RGLD SLV SPY SSRM TLT TNX TRAN TYX UTIL VIX XAU XLE XLU

 Follow readtheticker on LindedIn